blackpuppy/docs/en/development/routing.rst

         These parameters will be used by default and can supply routing parameters that are not dynamic.
     :param array $options: An array matching the named elements in the route to regular expressions which that element should match.
 Also contains additional parameters such as which routed parameters should be shifted into the passed arguments, supplying patterns for routing parameters and supplying the name of a custom routing class.

-    Routes are a way of connecting request urls to objects in your application.
+    Routes are a way of connecting request URLs to objects in your application.
     At their core routes are a set or regular expressions that are used to match requests to destinations.